 Under the surface, I do think the movie has a few interesting things to say about the precarious, shape-shifting nature of “innocence,” which Sarah Jo navigates as she finds her self-autonomy.
 Dunham also pokes at (without thoroughly probing) questions about sex in the role of self-definition and the psychological impact of separating sex from procreation — the latter theme of which unites Sarah Jo’s own sterile body and her growing fascination with the performative, exploitative porn she watches.

 Froseth is quite good as Sarah Jo, though a bit unmoored: she seems just as confused as me as to what exactly to make of the protagonist.
 But she has energy to spare and plays well with the cast around her, which is very solid.
-Taylour Paige appears as Froseth’s half-sister, redeeming an uneven character, and Jennifer Jason Leigh is excellent as their swarthy mother.
+Taylour Paige appears as Froseth’s half-sister, redeeming an uneven character on the page with a strong turn, and Jennifer Jason Leigh is excellent as their swarthy mother.

 Sharp Stick is about halfway towards something special, but halfway is still a failing grade.
 As it is, despite a few flashes and good performances, the movie is far too messy to explore any of its ideas or land any of the dark comedy that it desperately wants to.